-- 1 This figure represents the number of awarded positions available to be filled in the 2015 2016 program year.
+- 1 This figure represents the number of awarded positions available to be filled in the 2016 2017 program year.
 For AmeriCorps VISTA, this represents the actual number of VISTA members in active service. - This figure represents the maximum potential value of Segal AmeriCorps Education Awards that can be earned by AmeriCorps members serving in Hawaii.
 The award can be used in any state to pay for college, graduate school, vocational training, or to pay back student loans.
 The education award total is included in total CNCS funding. - AmeriCorps National figures may include national programs headquartered in the state and/or operating sites of national programs that are headquartered in other states.
 Funding reflects the estimated proportionate share of the national grant associated with operating sites in this report.
-Some national organizations do not report operating site data, or it was not available at time of publishing, so figures may not reflect current conditions. - 4 Hawaii is served by the AmeriCorps NCCC campus located in McClellan, California.
-In the past year, AmeriCorps NCCC teams have served on projects in Aiea, Honolulu. - The service location total may contain multiple counts of unique locations where multiple CNCS programs are operating. - As part of its public-private partnership approach, CNCS requires grantees to leverage additional resources to strengthen community impact and increase the return on the federal investment.
+Some national organizations do not report operating site data, or it was not available at time of publishing, so figures may not reflect current conditions. - The service location total may contain multiple counts of unique locations where multiple CNCS programs are operating. - As part of its public-private partnership approach, CNCS requires grantees to leverage additional resources to strengthen community impact and increase the return on the federal investment.
 This figure reflects non-CNCS cash and in-kind resources that CNCS grantees and project sponsors have committed to raise or other revenue used to support their programming activities across the state.
 Last year, CNCS, its grantees, and project sponsors generated more than \$1.25 billion in outside resources from businesses, foundations, public agencies, and other sources.

-Since 1994, more than 5,900 Hawaii residents have served more than 6.4 million hours and have qualified for Segal AmeriCorps Education Awards totaling more than \$14,980,000.
+Since 1994, more than 6,300 Hawaii residents have served more than 6.9 million hours and have qualified for Segal AmeriCorps Education Awards totaling more than \$16,560,000.